immcantation/alakazam/docs/topics/countClones.md

 clone
 :   name of the `data` column containing clone identifiers.

+cell_id
+:   name of the `data` column containing cell identifiers.
+If `cell_id` column is not present the function will assume bulk data.

 remove_na
 :   removes rows with `NA` values in the clone column if `TRUE` and issues a warning.